awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.ec2.md

    1. Choose **Edit**\.

       To enable port 8883, you add a custom TCP rule to the security group\.
-For more information, see [ Adding Rules to a Security Group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#adding-security-group-rule) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [ Adding rules to a security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#adding-security-group-rule) in the *Amazon EC2 User Guide for Linux Instances*\.

    1. On the **Edit inbound rules** page, choose **Add Rule**, enter the following settings, and then choose **Save**\.
       + For **Type**, choose **Custom TCP Rule**\.